 Not treating is an option at first

-Around one in five cases will improve without any treatment.
+Around one in five people will improve without any treatment.
 Simply resting the hand and allowing any inflammation to settle may resolve the problem without the need for treatment.
-You may be advised to take some anti-inflammatory drugs (for example, ibuprofen).
+You may be advised to take some anti-inflammatory medicines (for example, ibuprofen).

 Your symptoms may improve if your finger (or thumb) is strapped to a plastic splint so that it is completely straight.
 Some people wear a splint just at night.